Gymnema Sylvestre: The Plant That Helps Control Your Sugar Cravings

 Can Gymnema Sylvestre Treat Diabetes?

-A 2001 study found that people with type 1 and type 2 diabetes who took Gymnema sylvestre had lower blood sugar levels, and therefore fewer complications from the disease.
-The results were most profound in patients who had severe diabetes and most notably, 16 percent of study participants taking gymnema sylvestre were able to decrease their use of prescription medicines.
+According to a 2001 study, people with type 1 and type 2 diabetes who took Gymnema sylvestre had lower blood sugar levels and therefore fewer complications from the disease.
+The results were most profound in patients who had severe diabetes and most notably, 16 % of study participants taking Gymnema sylvestre were able to decrease their use of prescription medicines.
 While studies are promising, anyone with diabetes should always check with their healthcare provider before making any changes.

 Is Gymnema Sylvestre Safe?

 Gymnema sylvestre is a plant that has been consumed by people for thousands of years.
 There currently are no known negative side effects of Gymnema sylvestre, other than its temporary effect on taste.
-One study suggests that in doses of 450 mg per day it might help lower blood sugar levels, so it should not be taken in combination with other blood sugar medications without first consulting a doctor.
+A study by the Diabetes Research Group suggests that doses of 450 mg per day might help lower blood sugar levels.
+As a result, it should not be taken in combination with other blood sugar medications without first consulting a doctor.